Darkfrobozz/stainless_testing/README.md

 }
 ```

-If we want to prove that the factorial of a natural number is always positive, we generally write an induction proof.
+To prove that the factorial of a natural number is always positive, we typically write an induction proof.
 $$\begin{align*}
 &\text{Base case:} \quad \quad\quad \text{factorial}(0) = 1 \\
 &\text{Inductive step:} \quad \text{factorial}(n) = \text{factorial}(n-1) \times n \geq 1 \quad (\text{by IH and the fact that } n \geq 1)
 \end{align*}$$
-In easy case Stainless can automatically guess the induction step and proves the property.
+For simple cases, Stainless can automatically infer the induction step and verify the property.
 ```scala
 def factorial(n: BigInt): BigInt = {
   require(n >= 0)